corradodiba/scm-nodets-backend/README.md

   # _NPM commands:_

-   :loop: Run `npm start` to start the distributed server
+   :arrow_forward: Run `npm start` to start the distributed server

    :computer: Run `npm run dev` for a dev server.
 Navigate to http://localhost:3000/.
 The app will automatically reload if you change any of the source files.